maxbabiichuk/web-scraping-data-engineer/README.md

 ## Briefly explaination of the approach

 I didn't have access to Facebook Ads API, thats why I use web scraping approach for data collection.
 Data tranformed and saved according to Canonical Schema (in schema.yaml file).
-Data saved to meta_scrapped_ads.csv file
+Data saved to meta_scrapped_ads.csv file.
+Then added proxy performance metrics (see below) and compute total score for every adds.
+Then I tried to get top 10 different adds, by grouping adds by adviser, message and media type (see list below).

 ## Proxy performance metrics
 | Score                 | Weight     | Description                                                                                   | Formula